 Well, with 19 points and a robust suit we simply have to take a shot at game.
-3NT doesn't appeal with our hand pattern $(6\cdot 3\cdot 3\cdot 1)$ so we try 4.6.
+3NT doesn't appeal with our hand pattern (6·3·3·1) so we try 4♠.
 (Note, in passing, that a jump to 3♠ would be invitational - with a minimum 1NT response partner would Pass).

 West leads the ◆J and we see a pretty poor dummy, a 1·4·4·4 hand with a mere 6 points.
-Still, what else could the poor fellow do but respond 1NT?
+Still, what else could the poor guy do but respond 1NT?
 Pass 1♠?
 That's not the way to make friends and influence people...

 Anyway, the play's the thing.
 We can count five Spades, three Diamonds and two Clubs for ten winners.
-There are only three losers (one Spade and two Hearts).
-The danger to the hand is that the defence can obtain either a Diamond ruff or a Heart ruff.
+We only have three losers (one Spade and two Hearts).
+The danger to the hand is that the defense can obtain either a Diamond ruff or a Heart ruff.

 There is little we can do to counteract this threat - all we can do is attempt to draw trumps as quickly as possible and hope that the defenders might go wrong if there is a possible adverse ruff.

-We take the Diamond lead in hand (the ◆Q is needed on table as an entry for later) and immediately lead a trump.
-East takes his ♠A and - to our relief - plays back a second Diamond.
-We take this in hand (we must retain that ◆Q in dummy!) and draw all of the remaining trumps.
+We take the Diamond lead in hand (the \mathbf{Q} is needed on table as an entry for later) and immediately lead a trump.
+East takes his \mathbf{A} and - to our relief - plays back a second Diamond.
+We take this in hand (we must retain that \mathbf{Q} in dummy!) and draw all of the remaining trumps.